widgetti/reacton/README.md

 display(ManyButtons())
 ```

-We take care of not re-creating new Buttons widgets all the time (which is relatively expensive).
-We reuse existing widgest when we can, and create new ones when needed.
+We take care of not re-creating new Buttons widgets (which is relatively expensive).
+We reuse existing widgets when we can and create new ones when needed.

-*Try creating the `ManyButtons` component without using ipywidgets, and you will really appriciate react-ipywidgets*
+*Try creating the `ManyButtons` component without using pure ipywidgets, and you will really appreciate react-ipywidgets*

 ## Markdown component example

-Given this [nice suggestion](https://github.com/jupyter-widgets/ipywidgets/issues/2428#issuecomment-500084610) on how to make a widget with markdown, we don't have an obvious path forward to make a new Markdown widget that can be re-used.
+Given this [suggestion](https://github.com/jupyter-widgets/ipywidgets/issues/2428#issuecomment-500084610) on how to make a widget with markdown, we don't have an obvious path forward to create a new Markdown widget that can be reused.
 Should we inherit?
 From which class?
 Should we compose and inherit from VBox or HBox and add the HTML widget as a single child?

 With react-ipywidgest there is an obvious way:
 ```python